 Gov. Jared Polis signs bill into law designating Lunar New Year an observed state holiday

-Gov. Jared Polis signed a bill designating the Lunar New Year an observed state holiday in Colorado.
-This was done in honor of Asian American Pacific Islander Heritage Month which is recognized in June.
+Gov. Jared Polis signed a bill designating the first Friday in February as Lunar New Year Day. the Lunar New Year an observed state holiday in Colorado.
+Asian Americans are the fastest-growing population in the U.S. but, over the past three years, there has been a surge in anti-Asian hate crimes.

-Polis says this not only recognizes an important holiday to many people but also celebrates the entire AAPI community.
+The governor says the new law sends a message that Colorado stands in solidarity with Asian Americans.

+"This bill is also a big step toward a Colorado for all... celebrating everyone no matter where you come from or where you live, you have a place in Colorado."

 The Lunar New Year is recognized on the first new moon of the calendar.
 The next celebration is Feb.
 10, 2024.